 - i.
-Commencement Notice With Additional Compliance Documentation

-- ii.
-Commencement Notice with Opt Out Declaration

-- iii.
-Commencement Notice Without Additional Documentation

-- iv.
-7 Day Notice which includes for
+Commencement Notice With Compliance Documentation - ii.
+Commencement Notice with Opt Out Declaration - iii.
+Commencement Notice Without Compliance Documentation - iv.
+7 Day Notice which includes for - (a)FSC

-- (a)FSC

-- (b)Declaration
+(b)Declaration

-- v.
-Covid Notice (SI 113 2020)

 FAQ 13(b).
 What is a 7 Day Notice?

 A 7 day notice is similar to a Commencement Notice and may be used for works, which require a Fire Safety Certificate, when the works need to start before the Certificate is granted.
 It must be accompanied by a valid Fire Safety Certificate application and a Statutory Declaration.
 After the 1st March 2014, the additional requirements which apply to Commencement Notices will also apply to 7 Day Notices.
 The fee for a 7-Day Notice is €250 or €5.80 per square metre of applicable floor area (whichever is the greater).